 - 3.1 The School is legally required to verify the medical fitness of anyone to be appointed to a post at the School, after an offer of employment has been made but before the appointment can be confirmed. - 3.2 The School requires all successful applicants to make a declaration of medical fitness confirming that there are no reasons, on grounds of mental or physical health, why they should not be able to discharge the responsibilities required by the role.
 For permanent posts applicants will also complete a pre-employment health questionnaire and undertake a medical consultation with the School's Doctor, prior to confirmation of appointment.
 The School Doctor will review the information provided against the requirements of the post.
-In the event that the School Doctor is unavailable, the applicant may be required to have the pre-employment questionnaire verified by their General Practitioner.
-The information contained in the questionnaire will be held by the School Doctor and shared with those responsible for recruiting on a strictly need to know basis.
+In the event that the School Doctor is unavailable, the applicant may be required to have the pre-employment questionnaire will be held by the School Doctor and shared with those responsible for recruiting on a strictly need to know basis.
 If the School Doctor has any doubts about an applicant's fitness the School will, if appropriate, consider reasonable adjustments in consultation with the applicant.
 The School may also seek a further medical opinion from a specialist or request that the applicant undertakes a full medical assessment. - 3.3 The School is aware of its duties under the Equality Act 2010.
-No job offer will be withdrawn without first consulting with the applicant, obtaining medical evidence and considering reasonable adjustments where appropriate.
+No job offer will be withdrawn without first consulting with the applicant, obtaining medical evidence and considering reasonable adjustments and suitable alternative employment where appropriate.

-4. Verification of identity and address
+4. Verification of identity, address and qualifications

-- 4.1 All applicants who are invited to an interview will be required to bring with them evidence of identity, right to work in the UK, address and qualifications as set out below and in the List of Valid Identity Documents at Appendix 1 (these comply with DBS identity checking guidelines and the School's own requirements): - one document from Group 1; and - two further documents from either of Group 1, Group 2a or Group 2b, one of which must identify the applicant's current address; and - documentation confirming their National Insurance Number (P45, P60 or National Insurance Card); and - original documents confirming any educational and professional qualifications referred to in their application form; and - an existing DBS disclosure certificate in the applicant's name, should the applicant possess one. - 4.2 Where an applicant claims to have changed their name by deed poll or any other means (e.g. marriage, adoption, statutory declaration) they will be required to provide documentary evidence of the change. - 4.3 The School asks for the date of birth of all applicants (and proof of this) in accordance with KCSIE.
-Proof of the date of birth is necessary so that the School may verify the identity of, and check for any unexplained discrepancies in, the employment and education history of all applicants.
+- 4.1 All applicants who are invited to an interview will be required to bring with them evidence of identity, right to work in the UK, address and qualifications as set out below and in the List of Valid Identity Documents at Appendix 1 (these comply with DBS identity checking guidelines and the School's own requirements): - one document from Group 1; and - two further documents from either of Group 1, Group 2a or Group 2b, one of which must identify the applicant's current address; and - documentation confirming their National Insurance Number (P45, P60 or National Insurance Card); and - original documents confirming any educational and professional qualifications referred to in their application form; and - an existing DBS disclosure certificate in the applicant's name, should the applicant possess one. - 4.2 Where an applicant claims to have changed their name by deed poll or any other means (e.g. marriage, adoption, statutory declaration) they will be required to provide documentary evidence of the change. - 4.3 The School asks for the date of birth of all applicants.
+Proof of date of birth is necessary so that the School may verify the identity, and check for any unexplained discrepancies in the employment and education history, of all applicants.
 The School does not discriminate on the grounds of age.